Job and Career

 She works closely with clients to create promotional materials and helps generate content for the Best Care EAP website.

-Dempsey enjoys learning about health topics by interviewing health care professionals.
-She also likes working collaboratively on ad campaigns and being involved at events within the community.
+Dempsey enjoys learning about health topics, working collaboratively on projects, and being involved at events within the community.

 See more articles from Lisa Dempsey